lehathanh/acmate/README.md

 #Bibliography

 * H. T. Le, C. D. Nguyen, L. Briand, and B. Hourte.
-Automated inference of access control policies for web applications.
-In Proceedings of the 20th ACM Symposium on Access Control Models and Technologies, SACMAT ’15, pages 27–37, New York, NY, USA, 2015.
+Automated inference of access control policies for web applications. <i>In Proceedings of the 20th ACM Symposium on Access Control Models and Technologies</i>, SACMAT ’15, pages 27–37, New York, NY, USA, 2015.
 ACM. (<a href="https://publications.uni.lu/handle/10993/20786">download</a>)